pennyan/smtlink/README.md

 * Z3 is properly installed

   One needs to build Z3 on one's own instead of using the binary release.
+  Since we are using the Python interface, please follow the "python" section in the "z3 bindings" section in [README of Z3][Z3-README].

-  One can check the build by running below program:
+  To check if Z3 is installed properly, one can check it by running below
+  program:
   ```
   from z3 import *
   x = Real('x')